EXCLUSIVE-Olympics-Belarusian sprinter says she was taken to airport against her wishes, will not return home | Politics

 EXCLUSIVE-Olympics-Belarusian sprinter says she was taken to airport against her wishes, will not return home

-The head coach came over to me and said there had been an order from above to remove me."
-Tsimanouskaya added that she had reached out to members of the Belarusian diaspora in Japan to retrieve her at the airport.
-Belarusian President Alexander Lukashenko has kept a tight grip on Belarus, a former Soviet state, since 1994.
+In a video published on Telegram by the Belarusian Sport Solidarity Foundation, Tsimanouskaya asked the International Olympic Committee to get involved in her case.
+An IOC spokesperson said the governing body had seen media reports and was looking into it.

-A Belarusian sprinter said she was taken to the airport against her wishes on Sunday to board a flight back home after she complained about national coaches at the Tokyo Olympics.
-Krystsina Tsimanouskaya, who was due to compete in the women's 200 metres on Monday, told Reuters she did not plan to return to her home country.
-She said she had sought the protection of Japanese police at Tokyo's Haneda airport so she would not have to board the flight.
+A Belarusian sprinter said she was taken to the airport against her wishes on Sunday to board a flight back home after she complained about national coaches at the Tokyo Olympics, but planned to avoid getting on the plane.
+Krystsina Tsimanouskaya, who was due to compete in the women's 200 metres on Monday, told Reuters she had sought the protection of Japanese police at Tokyo's Haneda airport so she would not have to board the flight.

 "I will not return to Belarus," she told Reuters in a message over Telegram.
 The Belarusian Olympic Committee said in a statement that coaches had decided to withdraw Tsimanouskaya from the Games on doctors' advice about her "emotional, psychological state".